 David M. Luna

-He’s considered a leading voice internationally on transnational threats, international affairs, geopolitical risks, illicit trade and global illicit economies (“dark side of globalization”) that fuel greater insecurity and instability around the world.
+He’s considered a leading voice internationally on transnational threats, international affairs, geopolitical risks, illicit trade, and global illicit economies (“dark side of globalization”) that fuel greater insecurity and instability around the world.

 David is a graduate (M.S.S.) of the U.S. Army War College, and received his B.A. from the University of Pennsylvania, J.D. from The Columbus School of Law, The Catholic University of America, and awarded numerous certificates from the Harvard Business School (HBS).

 Deputy Executive Director

 As a distinguished veteran, Josh has earned 5 Bronze Star Medals and a Purple Heart (he refers to as the “enemy marksmanship badge”) for meritorious actions in combat zones, among other dozens of other decorations and awards.

-The author of three books and armed with two Masters degrees, a mild caffeine addiction, and a vorpal sense of humor, Josh has served as an executive‑level director in multiple disciplines and programs.
+The author of three books and armed with two Master's degrees, a mild caffeine addiction, and a vorpal sense of humor, Josh has served as an executive‑level director in multiple disciplines and programs.

 It includes strategic planning, community development, full‑spectrum security, intelligence, counter‑terrorism, counter‑threat finance, anti‑money laundering, and special operations.